safdar-azeem/prisma-sharding/docs/studio-host-architecture.md

 # Studio Host Architecture

-How `prisma-sharding` and `@prisma-sharding/studio` combine into one Studio that serves every configured shard.
+How `prisma-sharding` and `prisma-studio-next` combine into one Studio that serves every configured shard.

 ## The problem this replaces

-The previous `prisma-sharding-studio` spawned one `npx prisma studio` child process per shard, on sequential ports.
+The previous version of the `prisma-studio-next` command spawned one `npx prisma studio` child process per shard, on sequential ports.
 Three shards meant three processes, three ports, three browser tabs, and no way to tell at a glance which tab was pointed at which database.
 Comparing two shards meant window management; a stale tab looked identical to a live one.